 This important process comes around every ten years, and it helps with things like ensuring a region has adequate representation in Congress, adequate school funding and is cited in scientific research and social surveys.
 However, it is also time-consuming and can feel really invasive.
 Page after page will ask questions that might not seem to be anyone’s business.
 What is your household income?
 How many cars do you own?
 How many children do you have and how old are they?
 How many televisions do you have?

 Unfortunately, there has been a sharp increase in identity theft and fraud that masquerades as government agency communications, which could mean an increase in census scams.
-Scammers try everything from claiming your Social Security number has been suspended to threatening you with police action for unpaid taxes.
-They can even spoof their email address or phone number on your caller ID to seem legitimate.
+Scammers try everything from claiming someone’s Social Security number has been suspended to threatening them with police action for unpaid taxes.
+They can even spoof their email address or phone number on a caller ID to seem legitimate.

-There is every reason to suspect that scammers will take advantage of the publicity surrounding the 2020 census in order to steal your information as part of a census scam.
-They may even threaten you with jail time if you do not immediately pay a fine since it is technically a crime to not fill out the census.
+There is every reason to suspect that scammers could take advantage of the publicity surrounding the 2020 census in order to steal personal information as part of a census scam.
+They may even threaten people with jail time if they do not immediately pay a fine since it is technically a crime to not fill out the census.

-Here are some things to remember that will hopefully help you spot census scams:
+Here are some things people should remember that will help them spot census scams:

 The official website

 They will only call you after no response from initial mailings

 If the Census Bureau tried to call every U.S. household and take their census data over the phone, we would be ready for the 2030 census before they were finished.
-They will not call you and request your information unless you do not respond to their initial mailings.
-They will also not email you a link to complete it online, so never click a link in an email unless you are expecting it.
-If you get a call, be cautious.
+They will not call and request information unless someone does not respond to their initial mailings.

 They might come to your house, but will not request anything